T-Mobile MONEY Review

 Expert Take

-T-Mobile MONEY is a digital checking account option that should help you grow your earnings by being an interest-bearing checking account with very competitive rates.
+T-Mobile MONEY is a digital checking account option that should help you grow your earnings with its interest-bearing checking account, offering competitive rates and the opportunity to include a savings or shared account.

 Pros